hanshiauai/TrendMicro_Front-end_Homework/README.md

 Introduction
 -------------
-React and GitHub Practice
+React and GitHub exercise

 Description
 -------------
 Implements a React app that provides simple authentication.
-Users can view the public page, click  Sign In  button to enter username/password (guest/guest), and sign out to leave from protected page.
+Users can view the public page, click  Sign In  button to enter username/password **(guest/guest)**, and sign out to leave from protected page.

 Website demo
 -------------